Infrastructure

 The government has so far spent over Sh36 billion on the project.

-“The dam is expected to be completed by early December after the construction works commenced on March 27, 2018.
-The Ministry expects water filling of the dam to take approximately two normal rainy seasons,” Mr Njeru said during a tour of the project.
+“The dam is expected to be completed by early December after construction commenced on March 27, 2018.
+The Ministry expects the dam to be filled with water over approximately two normal rainy seasons,” Njeru said during a tour of the project.

 The CS oversaw the completion of the embankment fill at the meeting point of the Thwake and Athi Rivers, located at the border of Makueni and Kitui counties.